Building a B2B Content Strategy for Comic Relief US

 2010

-WINNER: AdMag Award Best International Title: seventeen
+WINNER: AdMag Award Best International Title

-GOLD: AdMag Award Innovative Digital Publishing Category:
+GOLD: AdMag Award Innovative Digital Publishing Category

 2009